• Skip to primary navigation

 As a parent, you know that it is a sure sign of infection when your child has a fever.
 Similarly, industrial engineers and operators know that a temperature spike in a roller bearing is a sure sign that it’s about to fail.

-Thermal imaging cameras used in facilities inspection:
+Thermal imaging cameras used in facility inspection:

-A typical facility has hundreds of points on the ceiling, floor, walls, and even roof that are providing information about building health.
+A typical facility has hundreds of points on the ceiling, floor, walls, and even roof that provide information about building health.
 Traditionally, one would survey an HVAC system with an IR thermometer or a contact-measurement tool.
 That method is incredibly time-consuming and just like walking around blindfolded: you can only find trouble spots through trial and error.
 The risk of the inspector missing a small fault that’s affecting the entire system is very high.

 Using a thermal imaging camera, an operator quickly locates and traces the source of water leaks from an AC system.
-You see, the evaporations from leaks have a cooling effect on floors, wet ceilings, and walls, and the Air Conditioning condensate leak appears colder compared to the rest of the room.
+You see, the evaporations from leaks have a cooling effect on floors, wet ceilings, and walls, and the Air Conditioning condensate leak appears colder than the rest of the room.
 Visually, you see a thermal trail of temperature differences.

 What about misaligned ductwork?